spatialmodel/inmap/docs/cmd/inmap_cloud_output.md

+---
+id: inmap_cloud_output
+title: inmap cloud output
+sidebar_label: inmap cloud output
+---

-## inmap cloud status
+## inmap cloud output

-Check the status of a job on a Kubernetes cluster.
+Retrieve and save the output of a job on a Kubernetes cluster.

 ### Synopsis

-Check the status of a job on a Kubernetes cluster.
+The files will be saved in 'current_dir/job_name', where current_dir is the directory the command is run in.

 ```
-inmap cloud status [flags]
+inmap cloud output [flags]
 ```

 ### Options

 ```
-  -h, --help   help for status
+  -h, --help   help for output
 ```

 ### Options inherited from parent commands